vvr-rao/NLP-on-AWS-EKS/README.md

 One approach I was exploring was to create Word2Vec vectors and training a model using that.
 Unfortunately, the corpus might not be lare enough for sufficient W2V training (I could always download a pretained one from Google, Stanford etc.)
 ![Word2Vec](https://github.com/vvr-rao/NLP-on-AWS-EKS/blob/main/Notebooks/W2V.png?raw=true)

-From there I;
+In any case, with the trained model, the steps to deploy are as follows;
-1) Saved the model in a .pkl,
+1) Save the model in a .pkl,
-2) Created a Docker container holding the .pkl and a simple flask app to accept incoming text in a JSON and return the Sentiment
+2) Create a Docker container holding the .pkl and a simple flask app to accept incoming text in a JSON and return the Sentiment
-3) Published on AWS EKS.
+3) Publish on AWS EKS.
 For detail on how to publish a Flask App of EKS, take a look at my other repo here: https://github.com/vvr-rao/Flask-on-AWS-EKS

 Model can be called from Postman by passing a POST message with a JSON body.
 The expected input is of the form {"mytext":"<TEXT FOR WHICH SENTIMENT IS NEEDED>"}